testdouble/azure-blob/README.md

 AzureBlob supports managed identities on:
 - Azure VM
 - App Service
-- AKS (Azure Kubernetes Service) - supports both node identity and workload identity
+- AKS (Azure Kubernetes Service) with workload identity
 - Azure Functions (Untested but should work)
 - Azure Containers (Untested but should work)
-- Azure AD Workload Identity (AKS/K8s)

 To authenticate through managed identities instead of a shared key, omit `storage_access_key` from your `storage.yml` file and pass in the identity `principal_id`.